 The City of Brandon routinely monitors for up to 154 constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1, 2011 to December 31, 2011.
+The table below shows the results of our monitoring for the period of January 1, 2013, to December 31, 2013.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+It is important to remember that the presence of these constituents does not necessarily pose a health risk.